 Carefully place chicken breasts into hot skillet skin side down.
 Cook without moving until skin is deep golden brown and crisp, about 6 minutes.
 Carefully flip the chicken then add the butter and thyme.
 When the butter has melted, spoon it over the chicken several times.

 Transfer skillet to the oven.
 Cook chicken until an instant-read thermometer inserted into the thickest part of the chicken breasts registers 165 degrees F, 10 to 15 minutes.
 Spoon the thyme butter over the chicken a couple times while it bakes.
+(If you are cooking bone-in chicken breasts, expect that they will take a bit longer, I’d expect somewhere between 25 and 35 minutes.)

 Remove skillet from oven and transfer chicken to a cutting board.
 Let it rest about 5 minutes before serving.
 Serve with butter from the pan spooned on top as well as a squeeze of lemon.